 The class comes together to sing songs, recite versus or listen to a teacher told story.
 Learning: Repeating and remembering verses builds memory.
 The ability to sit and listen to an adult for a sustained period is developed at this time as well.
 The story told by the teacher also exposes children to the beauty of language which supports literacy skills builds the person-to-person relationship between teacher and child.

-Wet-on wet water coloring, beeswax modeling, crayon work and sewing/finger knitting are done as a group activity, although each child is absorbed in their own work.
+Wet-on wet water coloring, woodworking, beeswax modeling, crayon work and sewing/finger knitting are done as a group activity, although each child is absorbed in their own work.
 Learning: These activities encourage the child’s natural sense of beauty and color.
 These artistic techniques will be built on in further grades.
 They also develop motor / visual learning skills and the ability to focus on a task for a lengthened time.

 A group activity where children prepare snack together and eat together.
-The children also clean up after themselves and tidy the room.
+The children also clean up after themselves and tidy the space.
 Learning: This time is a good transition example of home to school life.
 It also teaches social interaction, how to follow directions, the science of cooking and cleaning and personal responsibility.

 Children are free now to run, use imaginations, and experience the outdoor world in all seasons.
 Waldorf outdoor time happens daily in all but the most inclement weather.
 Learning: Large motor skills, imagination and creativity, social skills, and natural science.
 It is hard to think of a skill not fostered during outdoor free play.